 Click here to read “Reexamining the American Genocide Debate: Meaning, Historiography, and New Methods” by Benjamin Madley, Assistant Professor of History at the University of California, Los Angeles.

-Click here for a -minute video about the capture of Native Americans in 1614 by European traders along the New England coast.
+Click here for a three-minute video about the capture of Native Americans in 1614 by European traders along the New England coast by SmokeSygnals in Mashpee, MA.

 Click here for a one-hour video of a presentation given on June 11, 2019 by Associate Professor of History at Brown University Linford D. Fisher on the rise and fall of Indian slavery in the Atlantic World.
 Click here for the web page.